 Water intake structures should be screened, and intake velocities will be limited to prevent entrapment, entrainment, or injury to fish.
 The structures supporting intakes should be designed to prevent fish from being led into the intake.
 Other effective techniques may also be used to achieve the intent of this guideline.
-The DMLW (Water Section) and ADF&G Division of Habitat should be consulted to determine screen size, water velocity, and intake design if the intake structure is in fish habitat.
+The DMLW (Water Section) and ADF&G Division of Habitat should be consulted to determine screen size, water velocity, and intake design if the intake structure is in fish-bearing waters.
+ADF&G will continue to determine and permit the appropriate intake structures for specific locations and projects.

-H. Alteration of the Riverine Hydrologic System.
+- H. Alteration of the Riverine Hydrologic System.
 To the extent feasible, channelization, diversion, or damming that will alter the natural hydrological conditions and have a significant adverse impact on important riverine habitat will be avoided.
-If projects like this are proposed they will require a review and permit from the ADF&G Division of Habitat and other agencies.

-I. Threatened and Endangered Species.
+If projects like this are proposed they will require a review and permit from the ADF&G Division of Habitat and other agencies. - I. Threatened and Endangered Species.
 All land use activities will be conducted consistent with state and federal Endangered Species Acts to avoid jeopardizing the continued existence of threatened or endangered species of animals or plants, to provide for their continued use of an area, and to avoid modification or destruction of their habitat.
 Specific mitigations recommendations should be identified through interagency consultation for any land use activity that potentially affects threatened or endangered species.
-One species (Cook Inlet Beluga whales) has been identified as Endangered within the planning area.
-The U.S. Fish and Wildlife Service (USFWS), Division of Ecological Services, or the National Marine Fisheries Service (NMFS) should be consulted on questions that involve endangered or threatened species.
-In the instance of the Beluga whale, NMFS is the responsible federal agency.
+There are no known threatened or endangered species under either federal or state statute or regulation within the planning area.
+The U.S. Fish and Wildlife Service (USFWS), Division of Ecological Services, should be consulted on questions that involve endangered or threatened species of federal interest and the ADF&G for those listed by the state. - J. Eagles.

-J. Eagles.
 Authorizations or disposals that potentially affect bald eagles will be consistent with the state and federal Endangered Species acts and the Bald Eagle Protection Act of 1940 as amended.
 Applicable standards are drawn from a cooperative agreement signed by the U.S. Forest Service and the USFWS or such subsequent standards that may be promulgated.
 These standards, however, may not be adequate in all circumstances, and the USFWS may determine that additional measures are necessary.
 In addition, meeting the guidelines does not absolve the party from the penalty provisions of the Bald Eagle Protection Act; therefore, the USFWS should be consulted when activities may affect bald or golden eagles.